Title: Across Time

 “Don’t see why I should.”

-Whitt shrugged off his partner’s name and stepped closer.
+Whitt shrugged off his partner’s hand and stepped closer.
 “I lost some good friends in that attack, you son of a bitch, and Sarah Connor knows why.
 She’s going to tell me.
 She’s going to tell me every fucking thing I want to know one way or another.”

 Kyle inclined his head and stared at the man for a long moment.
 He’d seen that kind of vicious grief before, and it was no comfort at all.
 Men like Whitt were like grenades, and when they went off, no one around them would be spared.
 “Has it crossed your mind, at all, that the man you’re looking for probably followed you here?”